 Fitness Blender: Developed by a husband and wife team fitness and nutrition industry team, this website is ideal for people who don’t have access to a gym or personal trainer and want a wide variety of free workout options that can be done anywhere with minimal or no equipment.

-The philosophy is to offer a free and effective workout with focus on proper alignment and fitness levels, rather than glitz and appearance-based workouts.
+The philosophy is to offer a free and effective workout with a focus on proper alignment and fitness levels, rather than glitz and appearance-based workouts.
 Users can filter the workouts based on workout length, calorie burn, type of workout, equipment available, difficulty level, or body area of focus.